 PGS Access Westralia: Evolution of Seismic Imaging

-The 11 776 km of data selected for the PGS Access Westralia study has been reworked from field tape with an emphasis on deep structural imaging to unlock previously unrecognised structural settings.
+The 11 776 km of data selected for the PGS Access Westralia study has been reworked from field tape with an emphasis on deep structural imaging to unlock previously unrecognized structural settings.
 The reprocessed seismic imagery provides a greater understanding of the underlying architecture and tectonic evolution of the constituent basins comprising the Westralian Superbasin geological province.

 The main challenges for the data processing lie in the variability and complexity of the geology, and the limited (2D) recorded wavefield.
 These include:

 - Very shallow water bottom generating high frequency, high energy reverberations

 - Deep and often rugose seafloor generating complex 3D multiple fields

 - Shallow sub-surface high reflectivity layers generating complex diffraction multiples

 - Significant out-of-plane energy (primary and multiple)

 As many of the lines traverse the varying regimes, often all of the above challenges are present on individual lines.